typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

     # The amount of time to wait on publishing a bundle.
     bundle-publisher-timeout = 20 seconds

+    # The amount of time to wait on obtaining agent events publisher.
+    agent-events-timeout = 5 seconds

     # The amount of time to wait on obtaining state events publisher.
     state-events-timeout = 5 seconds